 Max Rose (D-New York) also a veteran and captain in the New York National Guard said this: “Intentionally ending orders one day short of a deadline for National Guard soldiers to receive benefits for their heroic sacrifices is the definition of heartless.”

 On Wednesday’s Last Word with Lawrence O’Donnell, Rose was credited with leading efforts to get the Trump Administration to step away from this deadline.
 Rose said it is not yet confirmed.
 “No one is doing a victory lap.
 They did it to cut costs on the backs of soldiers.”
 Rose had only just heard the news himself when, he said, he started getting calls from his Guard buddies who were demoralized by the same news they had received.
 He went on to make clear that the National Guard’s work is not done; they are still needed for many COVID-19 response efforts and relief work — as Inslee’s announcement confirms — and reminded viewers that these Guard members are absolutely committed to serving the country and not able to be home with their families.

-Here in western Washington, Lt.
-Colonel Steve Hobbs is commanding the first 351 Washington National Guard members on this special contract tracing assignment.
+Here in western Washington, 351 Washington National Guard members have been committed to this special contract tracing assignment.
 They have been trained in a precise privacy-conscious curriculum and will join experienced personnel at the State Department of Health and local public health departments.
 Hobbs, also a Lake Stevens state senator, could not be reached for comment by publication deadline.

 At Wednesday’s press conference, KIRO’s Essex Porter asked the governor the obvious question.
 Inslee’s response: “Can we be successful if we lose the Guard?
 It would be so much more difficult.
 About 700 Guard members have been trained.”
 But, Inslee added, “I think there’s a good chance the policy will be revisited by the federal government because governors all across the country are going to be talking to the president about this.